LaitEntier/AlloGraph/README.md

 ## Local Setup

-### Installation Process
-Clone the repository from the designated source control system.
-Navigate to the project directory and install the required dependencies using the provided requirements file.
-For enhanced survival analysis capabilities, install the optional Lifelines package.

 ### Application Launch
-Execute the main application file using Python.
-The application will be accessible via web browser at the default localhost address on port 8050.
+Download the latest release and execute the main application file using Python.
+The application will be accessible via web browser at the default localhost address on port 8050 (http://127.0.0.1:8050/).

 ## Data Format Requirements